SUG-Occ: Explicit Semantics and Uncertainty Guided Sparse Learning for Efficient 3D Occupancy Prediction

 Given the final sparse voxel feature $V_0^{\prime}$, we follow the formulation of OCRNet \cite{yuan2020object} to compute class-wise object contextual representation using the proxy semantic occupancy map $P_{occ,0}$.
 Specifically, $P_{occ,0}$ is treated as soft region assignment weights over active voxels, enabling the aggregation of sparse voxel features into class-level region embeddings.
 These embeddings encode semantic group–level context and provide a descriptor of the scene structure, which is defined as

 where $R\in\mathbb{R}^{S\times C}$ denotes the object contextual representation of $V_0^{\prime}$ and $\mathrm{Softmax}_{x}(\cdot)$ denotes the softmax operation across active voxels.

 In addition, we maintain a global OCR $R_{global}$ to accumulate contextual representations over the course of training.
-After computing the OCR embeddings from current sparse feature volume, the global OCR is updated using an exponential moving average (EMA) strategy, which is deinfed as
+After computing the OCR embeddings from current sparse volume features, the global OCR is updated using an exponential moving average (EMA) strategy, which is defined as

 where $\alpha\in(0,1)$ denotes the momentum parameter.

 Next, a set of learnable query embeddings $Q\in\mathbb{R}^{K\times C}$ interacts with the global OCR to retrieve a global contextual prior and attends to the current OCR through a cross-attention operation.
 By restricting attention interactions to a compact contextual space, this design substantially reduces computational overhead while retaining strong semantic reasoning capability, which is defined as